Equine Influenza Virus

 The disease spreads very rapidly so vaccination is often compulsory for horses entering competitions.
 You should make sure your own horse is fully protected before it mixes with new animals.

 Following this first booster, the manufacturer’s recommendation for subsequent vaccination should be followed, normally every 12 months.
 For most governing bodies this is sufficient for competition.
-However, some organisations are now insisting on a minimum period of 6 months between vaccination and competition.
+However, some organisations are now insisting on a minimum period of 6 months between vaccinations for competitions.
 Be careful to check the rules of any competition before you leave for an event.

 If any, there are usually only mild side-effects to a flu vaccine.
 Sometimes, horses can feel off-colour for 24-48 hours following the vaccine and, if this is the case, they should not be worked in the following days.
 If more severe reactions occur, then you should always contact your veterinary surgeon.